Creating and testing a Microsoft Edge extension AppX package

 Description- This is a copy of the description in your extension's JSON manifest.

 <uap:VisualElements AppListEntry="none" DisplayName="My Extension" Square150x150Logo="[REPLACE WITH RELATIVE PATH TO 150x150 ICON]" Square44x44Logo="[REPLACE WITH RELATIVE PATH TO 44x44 ICON]" Description="This extension will allow you to quickly print by clicking the browser action."
 BackgroundColor="white"> </uap:VisualElements>

 Within the Assets folder you will need three different icon sizes.
-These icons will be used in the Windows Store and the Windows UI.
+These icons will be used in the Microsoft Store and the Windows UI.
 For more information on these icons, see the Design guide.

 Once you've created the necessary UI assets, update AppXManifest.xml to point to the correct files:

 Copy your extension files (keeping the folder structure) into the Extension folder.
 Make sure